Fleeg/fleeg-platform/CONTRIBUTING.md

 Please read carefully [our license][license] and ask us if you have any questions.

 ### Where to Start
 To know how you can contribute to Fleeg project development, please check out project [Wiki][wiki] and Developer Guidelines [page][developer].
-If you have any question you can join us on [Slack][slack].
+If you have any question you can join us on [Rocket.chat][rocketchat].

 Another way to start is to see bugs open on project issues.